An immersive installation exploring toxicity, liminality and displacement as held in our built and unbuilding

 Dancer NICOLE VIVIEN WATSON and musicians ADAM DENTON created a site responsive performance – their visceral, immediate yet deeply considered work drew from project narratives and their own unearthing.
 The event was live broadcasted to Northern Charter, an arts venue located in the cultural sector also slated for demolition.

 PHALICTITE featuring RICHARD JAMES HALL enacted a primal dredging of sound spiralling through the dust of time and memory released.

 The site was once home to the Star and Shadow Cinema, Artworks and an environmental monitoring service, bisected by both Hadrian’s Wall and the Victorian Tunnels as well as going through many other industrial incarnations.
 Marks of the shifting uses are evident in the building as well as the dust that has settled beneath the floorboards, behind the walls.
 Pulling back the layers, Knox has investigated what is revealed during ‘regeneration’, what is unearthed.

-Knox will facilitate dialogue about toxic histories, those hidden and revealed; the way artists inhabit liminal spaces both physically and societally; and the external and internal structures we construct to create a sense of belonging – the rituals, structures and objects that tether us to our past and act as maps to chart our way forward.
+Knox facilitated a dialogue about toxic histories, those hidden and revealed; the way artists inhabit liminal spaces both physically and societally; and the external and internal structures we construct to create a sense of belonging – the rituals, structures and objects that tether us to our past and act as maps to chart our way forward.

 This project is funded by Arts Council England.
 It is supported by Star and Shadow, NewBridge Project, Northern Charter and Calmont Group.